jrmoulton/tmux-sessionizer/README.md

 Use `tms --help`

 ```
-Scan for all git folders in specified directories, select one and open it as a new tmux session
+Scan for all git folders in specified directorires, select one and open it as a new tmux session

 Usage: tms [COMMAND]

 Commands:
   config      Configure the defaults for search paths and excluded directories
   start       Initialize tmux with the default sessions
   switch      Display other sessions with a fuzzy finder and a preview window
   windows     Display the current session's windows with a fuzzy finder and a preview window
   kill        Kill the current tmux session and jump to another
   sessions    Show running tmux sessions with asterisk on the current session
   rename      Rename the active session and the working directory
   refresh     Creates new worktree windows for the selected session
+  clone-repo  Clone repository into the first search path and create a new session for it
   help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help